jundalisay/sp/content/en/research/confucius/analects/chapter-6.md

 When Yuen-Sz became prefect under Confucius, he gave him 900 measures of grain.
 But the prefect declined to accept them*.

-> *At this time Confucius was Criminal Judge in his native State of Lu.
+{{< f f="At this time Confucius was Criminal Judge in his native State of Lu.
 Yuen Sz had been a disciple.
-The commentators add that this was the officer's proper salary, and that he did wrong to refuse it.
+The commentators add that this was the officer's proper salary, and that he did wrong to refuse it." >}}

 {{< l a="Confucius" >}}